HoGentTIN/dsai-labs/README.md

 In the lab assignments, there are occasional references to sources.
 You can find a reference list here:

-kin, Ö. (2016) *Performantie van persistentiemogelijkheden in Android.* Bachelorproef.
+Akin, Ö. (2016) *Performantie van persistentiemogelijkheden in Android.* Bachelorproef.
 Hogeschol Gent.

 Cochran, W.G.
 (1954).
 Some Methods for Strengthening the Common χ² Tests. *Biometrics*, 10(4), 417-451.